Kubernetes

 Open the Services tool window: select or press Alt+8.

-If you don't have clusters in the Services tool window, add a cluster.
+If you do not have clusters in the Services tool window, add a cluster.

 Right-click a cluster and select Connect Cluster.